PicMonkey's Commitment to GDPR Compliance

-PicMonkey is committed to protecting our users’ data in compliance with the new EU data protection regulation.
+PicMonkey is committed to protecting our users’ data and is preparing to comply with the new EU data protection regulation.

 What is the GDPR?